Strong uniqueness for SDEs in Hilbert spaces with nonregular drift: Regularity theory for the corresponding Kolmogorov operator

 Since the corresponding Dirichlet form

-$v,w\in W^{1,2}(H,\nu)$, is weakly sectorial for $\lambda$ big enough, it follows by \cite[Chapter 1 and Subsection 3e) in Chapter II]{MR92} that \eqref{e15} has a unique solution $u\in L^2(H,\nu)$ such that $u\in D(\mathcal{L})$.
+$v,w\in W^{1,2}(H,\nu)$, is weakly sectorial for $\lambda$ big enough, it follows by \cite{MR92}, Chapter~1 and Section~3e in Chapter II, that \eqref{e15} has a unique solution $u\in L^2(H,\nu)$ such that $u\in D(\mathcal{L})$.
 We need, however, Lipschitz regularity for $u$ and an estimate for its $\nu$-a.e. defined G\^ateaux derivative in terms of $\|u\|_\infty$.
-To prove this we also need the Kolmogorov operator associated to the linear equation that one obtains, when $B=V=0$, in SDE \eqref{SDE}, i.e. the Ornstein--Uhlenbeck operator
+To prove this, we also need the Kolmogorov operator associated to the linear equation that one obtains, when $B=V=0$, in SDE \eqref{SDE}, that is, the Ornstein--Uhlenbeck operator